JPMorgan, Deutsche Bank must face lawsuits over Jeffrey Epstein ties | Law-Order

 JPMorgan, Deutsche Bank must face lawsuits over Jeffrey Epstein ties

-The judge also said JPMorgan and Deutsche Bank AG must face lawsuits by two women who said Epstein sexually abused them, and who also accused the banks of enabling his sex trafficking.
+The judge also said JPMorgan and Deutsche Bank AG must face lawsuits by two women who said Epstein sexually abused them, and who also accused the banks of enabling Epstein.
+U.S. District Judge Jed Rakoff in Manhattan dismissed some claims in all three lawsuits, but said the plaintiffs can try to provide that the banks knowingly benefited from participating in Epstein's sex trafficking venture.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)